The Papillon dog is a member of the Toy group of dogs, weighing from five to ten pounds and standing no taller than eleven inches.

 The Papillon we know and love today was bred in France, and given a French name (meaning “butterfly”).

 The breed’s popularity spread quickly.
 The Papillon became a popular pet among the wealthy in Italy and Spain.
-The Papillon was official recognized as an AKC breed in 1915, and is a popular show dog breed in the Toy category.
+The Papillon dog breed was officially recognized as an AKC breed in 1915, and is a popular show dog breed in the Toy category.

 Fun Facts About Papillons